lorefnon/lorefnon.github.com/_posts/2014-02-02-configuring-emacs-for-rails.md

 Now all you have to do is hit `robe-start` when you navigate into your project.
 After that at any point if you trigger `company-robe` you should be greeted with an intellisense like method definitions.

 Completion will start automatically after you type a few letters.
-Use M-n, M-p, <tab> and <return> to complete.
+Use M-n, M-p, &lt;tab&gt; and &lt;return&gt; to complete.
 Search through the completions with C-s, C-r and C-o.
 Even the documentations are available right from the editor (Press F1 at any menu entry).

 ![Emacs robe completions](/images/emacs-robe-completions.png)